ellielikescats/ellielikescats.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello!
-I am a PhD student working with Dr. George Fazekas within the Centre for Digital Music (C4DM) at Queen Mary University of London.
+I am a PhD researcher working with Dr. George Fazekas within the Centre for Digital Music (C4DM) at Queen Mary University of London.
 I research the applications of machine learning in music and audio with a focus on music generation.

 Currently, my research centres around the implementation of deep learning models for tasks in music composition, such as music inpainting, overpainting and style transfer.

 As a composer and musician, my research is entwined with my love of music.
 I am developing AI tools to extend and enhance creativity in music composition and production, in collaboration with a group of professional composers from diverse backgrounds around the world.

+:envelope: Feel free to send me a message at [e.r.v.row@qmul.ac.uk](mailto:e.r.v.row@qmul.ac.uk).

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.